solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

     | @type | indicates the kind of information being described |
     | displayName | the friendly name of the model being described |

 2. Now that we've defined our interface, we are able to define the contents of the model.
 Let's start with the properties of a storeroom.
 The current stock level is a property that Contoso Apparel needs to track and query.
-Continuing in the same file, add the following beneath the **displayName** field (remember to add a comma after the displayName value!):
+Continuing in the same file, add the following beneath the **displayName** field (Remember to add a comma after the displayName value!):

     ```JavaScript
     "contents": [